diiegg/K8s-node-app/README.md

 ```

-Time to push the image to container regestry
+Time to push the image to container registry
   ```sh
 gcloud docker -- push <HOSTNAME>/<YOUR-PROJECT-ID/<IMAGE-NAME>